-- He spoke about neural pathways and neurotransmitters in a way that was very accessible by using nonscience-y vocabulary to introduce the concept.
+- Avoided Jargon: He spoke about neural pathways and neurotransmitters in a way that was very accessible by using nonscience-y vocabulary to introduce the concept.

-- He used slides as props not crutches.
+- PowerPoint as Co-facilitator: He used slides as props, not crutches.

-- He used his voice and body – raised and lowered his voice, moved purposefully across the stage.
+- Used his voice and body: He raised and lowered his voice, moved purposefully across the stage.

-- He reiterated his point succinctly before introducing the next point.
+- Repetition: He reiterated his point succinctly before introducing the next point.

 Sitting through this post-lunch keynote, I have to admit that he made this social worker want to go back to college just to take a few molecular biology classes.